-- Yellow Striping Always designates Faculty/Staff-Only parking between the hours of 8 AM 5 PM. - Green Striping Always designates Commuter-Only parking between the hours of 8 AM 5 PM. - White Striping Available to Residential Students, unless otherwise designated by signage. - Unclear Striping Please refer to signage if striping is covered or obscured (e.g., by snow or debris).
+- Yellow Striping Always designates Faculty/Staff-Only parking between the hours of 8 AM 5 PM. - Green Striping Always designates Commuter-Only parking between the hours of 8 AM 5 PM. - Unclear Striping Please refer to signage if striping is covered or obscured (e.g., by snow or debris).